Safety in the Workplace

 Please observe the following precautions:

-- Notify the CEO, Assistant Directors, or Director of Finance & Operations of any emergency situation.
+- Notify the CEO, Co-Directors, or Director of Finance & Operations of any emergency situation.
 If you are injured or become sick at work, no matter how slightly, you must inform your supervisor immediately.

 - The use of alcoholic beverages, marijuana, or illegal substances during working hours will not be tolerated.
 The possession of alcoholic beverages, marijuana, drug paraphernalia, or illegal or controlled substances on Camp Ramah New England’s property is forbidden.